 Animal rights activists lobbied for the city to relocate the excess deer to a refuge rather than killing them, but a veterinary ethics committee deemed the strategy unsafe for deer and humans alike.
 Other options, including sterilization or birth control, were also rejected.

-Some groups challenged the plan in court, but their efforts were ultimately rejected last year by Quebec's Court of Appeal, which found the city was within its rights to authorize the cull.
+Some groups challenged the plan in court, but their efforts were ultimately denied last year by Quebec's Court of Appeal, which found the city was within its rights to authorize the cull.
 Last year, city officials said they were hopeful the cull would be a one-time operation, and that they would be able to employ different methods to control the population once the herd is reduced to a manageable size.

 This report by ºÚÁϳԹÏÍø was first published Oct.
 22, 2024.